 I’ve been attending the Writers Group at the CVRep for over four years.
 When my work is critiqued, I learn.
 When other writer’s work is critiqued, I learn.
 It’s always a win/win.
 Then, having the results of all our labors brought to life at the annual Twilight Café is truly amazing.
 It’s a lot of hard work – and – an awful lot of fun.” – Roy Boucher

-July 30, 2016, The CVRep Conservatory presented Tales From the Twilight Café an evening of staged readings of original works, written by the participants of the Writer’s Workshop.
+Each summer, the CVRep Conservatory presented Tales From the Twilight Café an evening of staged readings of original works, written by the participants of the Writer’s Workshop.

 Beyond the process of writing a script are three very different post-writing experiences.
 The first is reading aloud the play to other writers.
 A playwright cannot help but hear a work differently when reading it as opposed to writing it.
 The addition of critical feedback in a supportive environment brings fresh ideas and refinement to the work.
 It becomes possible to gain a sense of what works and what misses in one’s writing.